BioJulia/PopGen.jl/docs/commands.md

 - Decimal Degrees : `-11.431`
 - Decimal Minutes : `"-11 43.11"` (must use space and double-quotes)

 If conversion is not necessary, can directly assign `PopObj.longitude` and `PopObj.latitude` as shown above.
-If you want to keep things consistent, you can still use `locations!` to assign both at once:
+If you still wanted to use `locations!` but don't need a conversion, it still works:

 ```julia
 julia> long = a.longitude = rand(1:50, 212) ;